1983 Austin Metro review: Retro Road Test

 Austin Metro RRT

-The example we’re testing is a Metro HLE from 1983.
-The HLE was launched in response to rising fuel prices – it was the eco model of its day, arguably ahead of its time.
-It featured a longer fourth gear than the standard car, helping it return better fuel economy at high speeds.
+The car we’re testing is a Metro HLE from 1983.
+The HLE was launched in response to rising fuel prices – it was the eco model of its day, and arguably ahead of its time.
+It featured a longer fourth gear than the standard Metro, helping it return better fuel economy at high speeds.
 The fourth ratio was renamed the ‘E’ gear.

 Combined with the 1.3-litre engine, Austin Rover made bold claims about the HLE’s fuel consumption.
 It returned an impressive (even by today’s standards) 57.8mpg at a steady 56mph.
 In reality, it’ll comfortably return mid-40s miles per gallon today, while other running costs should be very low.